Harsahoo/Harsahoo/README.md

 - 👋 Hi, I’m @Harsahoo
-- 👀 I’m interested in Datascience and analytics
+- 👀 I’m Data analyst and works as freelancer
-- 🌱 I’m currently learning python
+- 🌱 I mostly talk about power bi , dashboard , data visualization , data analysis , tableau, python, flask , restapi
+-  Also i have knowledge of frontend development, html , css , js , react
 - 💞️ I’m looking to collaborate on python projects,data analysis
 - 📫 reach me on , er.sahu.harsh@gmail.com
-- mob:9340385194
--
--
+- mob:8889988906

 <!---
 Harsahoo/Harsahoo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.